Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/01-installation.md

   # Add current user to docker
   sudo usermod -aG docker $USER

-  # Pull the calamari image
+  # Pull the manta image
-  docker pull mantanetwork/calamari:latest
+  docker pull mantanetwork/manta:latest
   ```
 </TabItem>
 <TabItem value="fedora" label="fedora">

 the manta .rpm package contains:
-- the manta binary (which is also used to run calamari)
+- the manta binary (which is also used to run manta)
-- manta and calamari systemd services
+- manta and manta systemd services
-- manta, calamari, polkadot and kusama chain specifications
+- manta, manta, polkadot and kusama chain specifications
 - a script which runs after installation and creates the manta system account which the systemd service runs under

 get started (see also: [rpm.manta.systems](https://rpm.manta.systems/)):